droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 <p>A damp, easterly wind stirs the swirling fog—bringing with it the thick, rotting stench of death.</p>
 </div>

-A player with a passive Wisdom (Perception) score of 13 or greater also notices several hunched silhouettes skulking toward their location—two from the east and three from the west.
+A player who succeeds on a DC 20 Perception check also notices several hunched silhouettes skulking toward their location—two from the east and three from the west.

 The stench and silhouettes belong to a pack of five **[Ghasts scaled to Level 4](https://2e.aonprd.com/Monsters.aspx?ID=219)**, which smelled the scent of overturned grave-dirt and came lumbering in search of its source.
 If the players linger or attempt to flee, the ghouls attack.
 Read: